BioComputingUP/GeomeTRe/README.md

 - yaw_std: standard deviation of yaw

-### input_repeatsdb_v4.tsv
+### data/input_batch_short.tsv
-tsv file containining the proteins in the RepeatsDB database (version 4) for batch mode calculations.
+tsv file containing the proteins in the RepeatsDB database (version 4) for batch mode calculations.